Embedding the Workforce Disability Equality Standard

 The WDES is important because research shows that a motivated, included and valued workforce helps to deliver high quality patient care, increased patient satisfaction and improved patient safety.
 It supports positive change for existing employees, and enables a more inclusive environment for disabled people working in the NHS.

-The WDES 2022 reporting timeline ran from 1 May to 31 May for NHS trusts and foundation trusts.
-It required metrics and narrative data to be reported via the WDES data collection framework (DCF).
+The WDES reporting timeline runs from 1 May to 31 May for NHS trusts and foundation trusts.
+It required metrics and narrative data to be reported via the WDES data collection framework.

-In addition, trusts were required to publish details on their website by 31 October 2023 - this includes their WDES annual report which should contain their organisation’s data for each metric, their WDES action plan and details of progress.
+In addition, trusts are required to publish details on their website by 31 October this includes their WDES annual report which should contain their organisation’s data for each metric, their WDES action plan and details of progress.

 Visit the NHS England to learn more about the WDES.

-- 24.8 per cent of disabled staff reported having experienced bullying, harassment or abuse by colleagues, showing very little improvement since 2022.
-This is compared to 16.5 per cent of non-disabled staff.
+- 33.1 per cent of disabled staff reported having experienced bullying, harassment or abuse by patients or the public, showing a small improvement since 2023.
+This is still notably higher than that experienced by non-disabled staff.

-- Some of the figures had worsened.
-The relative likelihood of a disabled colleague being in capability in 2023 is 2.17, compared to 2.01 in 2022.
-This means that disabled staff are now more than twice as likely to be in the capability process on the grounds of performance.
+- The relative likelihood of a disabled colleague being in capability in 2024 is 2.04, compared to 2.17 in 2022.
+This means that disabled staff are still twice as likely to be in the capability process on the grounds of performance.